Circuit Breakers for Agent Loops¶

 The maxTurns: 20 field is enforced at the Claude Code runtime level and cannot be overridden by model reasoning.
 The instruction-level checks handle error-rate and repetition signals, which the runtime does not detect automatically.

-Circuit breakers are failure-mode detectors, not correctness guarantees — set too aggressively, they become the failure mode.
+Circuit breakers detect failure modes; they do not guarantee correctness.
+Set too aggressively, they become the failure mode.
 A reasonable practitioner would push back in at least three situations:

-• Instruction-level stops are model-dependent.
+- Instruction-level stops are model-dependent.
 Signals 2, 3, and 5 rely on the model reading its own circuit-breaker rules and obeying them.
 If the model ignores the instruction mid-reasoning, the stop never fires.
-For safety-critical stops, prefer runtime enforcement (maxTurns, hooks) over instructions.
+For safety-critical stops, prefer runtime enforcement (

-The steelman: if your agent population already fails gracefully on its own — returns partial results, detects its own thrash — adding another stopping layer mostly creates false positives.
-Instrument first; add breakers where instrumentation shows real loops, not prophylactically.
+The steelman: if your agents already fail gracefully on their own — return partial results, detect their own thrash — then another stopping layer mostly creates false positives.
+Instrument first.
+Add breakers where instrumentation shows real loops, not as a precaution.